Mark A.R. Kleiman

 Recently in the News

-- Escaping the prison trap: UCLA professors, criminal justice experts tackle prison crisis at DC forum (October 20, 2009)
+- Escaping the prison trap: UCLA professors, criminal justice experts tackle prison crisis at DC forum UCLA participates in first Rosenfield Forum in Washington D.C., bringing together top researchers from across the country.

-- Crime Forum Opens in Washington DC: Judge Alm Delivers on HOPE (October 7, 2009)
+- Crime Forum Opens in Washington DC: Judge Alm Delivers on HOPE Rosenfield Forum brings together researchers to discuss methods of crime reduction

 Mark Kleiman is Professor Emeritus of Public Policy in the UCLA Luskin School of Public Affairs and is now at NYU.